A guide to saving for unexpected expenses

 Depending on your employer, you may be able to get paid in advance for work you will be doing in the coming weeks.
 All companies are different, and you should talk with your boss, manager or a member of human resources about the specific company guidelines.

 Make sure you’re prepared for next time by saving now

 Whatever your unexpected expense, one or more of these strategies will at least help to get it paid off.
 Consider saving money for unexpected expenses in a high-yield savings or money market account going forward — having even a small amount saved in an emergency fund will help you when it comes to the burden of your next unexpected expense.

-Consider utilizing a personal loan to cover unexpected expenses.
-Find out more here.
+For more help, consider using a personal loan to cover unexpected expenses.